Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Introduction

 The Boltzmann kinetic equation (BKE) is the main mathematical model of the theory of rarefied gases.
 Due to the high dimensionality of the phase space and the complexity of the collision integral, the numerical solution of the BKE is much more complicated and computationally expensive than the numerical solution of macroscopic equations, such as the Navier-Stokes equations of the compressible gas~\cite{Petrov:2018a}.

-There are several simplified collision models, which allow to simplify the Boltzmann equation, while preserving a number of it's important properties.
-The simplest is the BGK model \cite{betahatnagar1954model}.
+There are several simplified collision operators which preserve a number of important properties of the exact operator.
+The simplest operator results in the BGK model \cite{betahatnagar1954model}.
 A more accurate approximation is given by the Shakhov model (S-model) \cite{Shakhov1968} and its extention to the diatomic gases by Rykov \cite{Rykov1975}.
-Comparisons with calculations using the exact Boltzmann equation, the direct simulation Monte Carlo method, and with experimental data have confirmed good accuracy of the S-model, see e.g. \cite{Sharipov:1998a,Titarev:2012d,Frolova:2018b,titarev2018application,Titarev2020} and references therein.
+Comparisons with calculations using the exact Boltzmann equation, the direct simulation Monte Carlo method, and with the experimental data have confirmed high accuracy of the S-model, see \cite{Sharipov:1998a,Titarev:2012d,Frolova:2018b,titarev2018application,Titarev2020} and the references therein.

-In model kinetic equations the calculation of the collision integral requires only the knowledge of a certain number of macroparameters, or moments of the distribution function, i.e. 3-dimensional integrals over the velocity space.
-Despite this simplification, their numerical solution is still quite computationally demanding task, especially for three-dimensional applications.
-One of the approaches to reduce the computational cost and memory requirements of numerical methods for model kinetic equations is to use adaptive mesh in the velocity space \cite{Arslanbekov:2013a,Baranger:2014,guo:sparse,titarev2016openmp,titarev2018application}.
-It should be noted that the use of an adaptive unstructured meshes significantly complicates the algorithm of the numerical method and often requires some a-priori information about the problem being solved.
-The simplest algorithm is constructed with the use of structured Cartesian meshes in the velocity space.
-In this case, values of the distribution function at all nodes of the mesh form a multidimensional array, which will be hereafter called "tensor".
-Therefore, the natural way to speed up the method and reduce the amount of required memory is to use low-rank tensor approximations, which are well-known in the field of linear algebra.
-This is justified by theoretical estimates showing that for tensors, generated by the values of smooth functions, such approximations always exist \cite{Tyrtyshnikov2004423,Tyrtyshnikov2004Sbornik}.
+In model kinetic equations, the calculation of the collision integral requires only a certain number of macroparameters or moments of the distribution function, which are computed via 3-dimensional integrals over the velocity space.
+Despite this simplification, numerical solution of the simplified equation is still quite a demanding computational task, especially for three-dimensional applications.
+One of the approaches to reduce the computational cost and memory requirements of numerical methods for model kinetic equations is the use of an adaptive unstructured mesh in the velocity space \cite{Arslanbekov:2013a,Baranger:2014,guo:sparse,titarev2016openmp,titarev2018application}.
+It should be noted that it significantly complicates the numerical algorithm and often requires some a-priori information about the problem to be solved.
+The simplest algorithm can be constructed for structured Cartesian grids in the velocity space.
+In this case, the distribution function values at all nodes of the mesh form a multidimensional array, which will be hereafter called ``tensor''.
+Therefore, the natural way to speed up the method and reduce the required memory is to employ low-rank tensor approximations, which are well-known in linear algebra.
+This is justified by theoretical estimates proving that for tensors, generated by the values of smooth functions, such approximations always exist \cite{Tyrtyshnikov2004423,Tyrtyshnikov2004Sbornik}.